jor-rainey/Portfolio_Projects/Strava_Running_Project/StravaReadme.md

 ![Strava Project Page 4](https://github.com/jor-rainey/ImagesforReadMe/blob/main/Strava%20Project%20Screenshots/Strava%20Pg4.png)

 The Split Time Distribution graphic on this page plots the split time distribution along the length of each run.
 A slowing of the pace at greater distances maps as expected.
 However there appears to be little change between km 1 and around km 16.
-This is liekly because shorter slower runs in 2020/2021 bring down the average split time at lower diatances whereas once i started running greater distances my standard pace was quicker, broadly balancing out the averages foer the first 16km.
+This is likely because shorter slower runs in 2020/2021 bring down the average split time at lower distances whereas once I started running greater distances my standard pace was quicker, broadly balancing out the averages for the first 16km.

 The Split Time v Elevation Change graphic nicely demonstrates an optimum elevation change for maximum pace.
 The trend line shows quicker times where there is a negative elevation change as expected but also that once the elevation change is greater than -14m/km the positive effects begin to reduce.
-When filtered for different years the profile of runs is very apparent, barely any elevation change during 2020 (as all runs where along a river) and far greater elevation change in later years when most runs were in a different location.
+When filtered for different years the profile of runs is very apparent, barely any elevation change during 2020 (as all runs were along a river) and far greater elevation change in later years when most runs were in a different location.

-*Outliers have been removed to better display trends for typical elevation chanegs and paces, plotting all points would leave a lot of white space and make conculsions dificcult to draw due to difficulty in reading the graph*
+*Outliers have been removed to better display trends for typical elevation changes and paces, plotting all points would leave a lot of white space and make conclusions difficult to draw due to difficulty in reading the graph*

 ---